Free Tax Help In Maryland

 Tax Preparation Documents

-If you schedule an appointment, you’ll need certain financial and verification documents for the free tax assistance help.
-Bring the following documents to your appointment:
+If you schedule an appointment with an accountant or a free tax preparation service, you’ll need certain financial and personal identification documents.
+Check with your tax preparer for specifics, but in general, bring the following documents to your appointment:

 - Photo ID for each filer